Rumours have been swirling about a new HomePod 2/HomePod Mini smart speaker, and recent leaks suggest it could launch in August 2020.

 This reduction in size is said to be a response to Amazon and Google.
 The change in size would make sense in terms of price, but it could also impact sound quality, which is the HomePod’s best feature.

 Other potential design notes include a patent that revealed Apple is looking to fuse the controls into the design, so that and that they become a part of the fabric and light up when needed.

 Apple also lodged a patent back in 2017, regarding gesture controls for a speaker.
 If it’s smaller, then perhaps there’s no need for physical buttons.
 There have also been rumours of Face ID integration, too.

 What features would we like to see in the HomePod 2?

-There’s no means of connecting the speaker to another device via digital or analogue inputs.
-Again, that feels unlikely to change but it’s appearance would grant the speaker more flexibility.
+Given the HomePod uses the A8 chip from 2014, a new speaker gives Apple the chance to future-proof it for the next few years.
+There’s no means of connecting the speaker to another device via digital or analogue inputs, which would grant the speaker more flexibility.

 The HomePod only works with Apple Music, but that seems stingy in 2020.
 You can connect via AirPlay 2, but integration of Spotify, Tidal or Pandora would be more attractive.
 Bloomberg has reported that Apple is looking to add additional music services.